 Context and the focus for discussion

-The conference takes place in the context of issues emerging from policy developments, including:
+The conference takes place in the context of a range of policy developments, including:

 - £55m funding announced towards Mid Wales projects, expected to help encourage further private sector investment in the region;